Brief Description

 Specimen Collection

 Kits can be ordered from the MSPHL.
-Collection kit includes a double wall mailer with a label.
+Collection kit includes a double wall mailer, label and instructions on specimen collection.
 Specimen submission forms can be printed from this website.

 Storage/Transport